Experience Overview

 Our tour starts in Kenya's fast-growing capital city, Nairobi - the gateway to the country's famous national parks.
 A transfer from Jomo Kenyatta International Airport (NBO) to the Tamarind Tree Hotel is included on all trips in our Upgraded range regardless of your arrival day, provided we receive your flight details no later than 14 days before departure.
 The journey from the airport to our hotel is around 30 minutes.
 For those arriving on time, our tour leader plans to meet you in the hotel reception at 6pm for a welcome meeting, followed by an optional dinner.
 If you miss the welcome meeting, our tour leader will inform you of any essential information at the earliest opportunity.
 There are no other activities planned today, so you're free to arrive in Nairobi at any time.
 Our hotel is located just five kilometres from the city centre and a short 30-minute drive from the airport.
 It's the perfect location to relax and unwind after your flight, featuring a large outdoor swimming pool set in landscaped gardens and a welcoming open-plan reception area with bright murals covering the walls.
 The hotel has a coffee shop, a lively bar and a restaurant.
 Alternatively, you can take a taxi to one of the city's malls for a wider choice of eating options.

 Heading north out of Nairobi and climbing steadily out of the Great Rift Valley, we head into the Aberdare Mountain range passing through farming communities.
 With an altitude of over 2,500 metres, the air is noticeably cooler compared to Nairobi and the rolling hills are covered in dense forests and open moorland.
-After around two and a half hours, we'll reach the Aberdare Country Club where we'll break for lunch.
+After around four hours, we'll reach the Aberdare Country Club where we'll break for lunch.
 Originally a colonial family home, the country club retains much of its former grandeur and has breathtaking views of the plains below, the Aberdare Mountains to the west and Mount Kenya to the east.
 After lunch, it's a short transfer to one of Kenya's more unusual safari properties, The Ark.
 Modelled after Noah's Ark, The Ark features four viewing decks with balconies and vast viewing windows to provide superb game-watching, all from the comfort of the lodge.
 Keep an eye out for your first glimpse of elephants on your way in.
 After settling into our rooms, there's plenty of time to head to one of the viewing areas or down to the bunker to quietly watch the lodge's floodlit waterhole, which attracts a host of wildlife including elephants, buffalos, monkeys, warthogs, baboons and on occasions hyenas.
 From here, you can also spot forest birds including hornbills, wagtails and giant kingfishers.
 Before dinner at our lodge, we'll have an informal talk on the local flora and fauna and the wildlife that inhabits the Aberdare National Park.
 Going to bed early doesn't mean missing the action either.
 During the night, the resident ranger stays on watch and will buzz your room if an interesting animal comes to the waterhole - listen out for one ring for an elephant, two for a rhino, three for leopard and four for other unusual sightings.
 You're free to turn the buzzer off if you'd rather have a full night's sleep.

 We have a longer day of travel ahead of us today and we drive to Nakuru, a journey of around four hours.
 En route, we'll stop at the Thompson Falls on the Ewaso Ngiro River.
 The waters originate on the western slopes of Mount Kenya and descend over a 70-meter waterfall just outside the town of Nyahururu.
 We'll continue to Nakuru National Park and the Sarova Lion Hill Lodge, our base for the next two nights.
 We'll have lunch at the lodge before heading out on our first game drive along the shores of Lake Nakuru, on the lookout for both white rhino and the endangered black rhino as well as other mammals and birds.
 Our lodge for the next two nights is situated just above the lake.
 Rooms are in cottages set in the landscaped gardens, there is a big swimming pool and terrace, a restaurant offering an extensive selection of dishes and a bar with an outdoor fire pit to unwind by after dinner.